skoolkid/skoolkit/sphinx/source/man/trace.py.rst

   reduced to [1, 2, 3]*2.

 --dump `FILE`
-  Dump RAM to this file after execution.
+  Dump a Z80 snapshot to this file after execution.

 --max-operations `MAX`
   Maximum number of instructions to execute.
 Overrides the `STOP` address (if